 Three things you were guaranteed to find on me in high school: rolled-up jeans, air bangs and my TI (Texas Instruments)-85.
-I’m sure any cool quotient that the first two brought me by keeping up with the latest fashion trends were outdone by my obsession with that graphing calculator.
+I’m sure any cool quotient that the first two brought me by keeping up with the latest fashion trends was outdone by my obsession with that graphing calculator.

 The TI-85 was a requirement for AP calculus (though it was banned from other classes due to its ability to store notes), and it changed the way we learned.
 Until that point, math classes had been very two dimensional: here’s a concept, read these pages, do these problems.
 But the TI-85 changed the way the teacher taught, and it accelerated the nightly homework ritual.
 It became an extension of the class itself, and I often wondered, “How did they teach this class before graphing calculators exist?”

 Data scientists today must find themselves in a similar boat.
 The analytics they’re using and algorithms they’re running are much more complicated than the problems we solved in my high school AP calculus class, but the idea of empowering and freeing the data scientist has never been more important in this era of Big Data analytics.

 I’ve been intrigued by the recent backlash against Big Data, which I suppose is only natural given how much hype it has generated the past several years.
 Many are saying that Big Data has not lived up to its promise and that organizations are still struggling to deliver transformational value from data.
 While I would agree that the struggle is real, I would also argue the potential is, too.
 Big Data holds tremendous potential, but only to the extent that data scientists can extract nuggets of insight from data using advanced analytics.
 Even with the proliferation of machine learning and automation, human analysis remains just as important, if not more so.
 That’s why data scientists are such a hot commodity today.
 In many ways, they hold the keys that unlock the promise of Big Data.